hippopenny/hippopenny.github.io/_pages/home.md

   # /assets/images/skellyrun/mkthalloween.png
     alt: "skelly run at hippopenny"
     title: "Skelly Run: Run for Your Life but Must Be in Style"
-    excerpt: "From Sonic to Subway Surfers, and now to the exciting world of Skelly Run, there's a new endless runner on the block that's poised to make you bust into laughter.
-Skelly Run is the new endless runner game where you're a badass skeleton with cool weapons, running through crazy challenges and stuff, all while sporting some seriously stylish dresses!!
-Unlike other runner games, this game is easy to challenge buddies, make fun, and laugh out loud.
+    excerpt: "What sets Skelly Run, a new creative endless runner game, apart is the delightful twist that allows you to be carried by the raven, enabling you to fly by physically moving your phone left and right.
+Unlike others, this game is easy to challenge buddies, make fun, and laugh out loud, all while sporting some seriously stylish dresses!!
 Are you ready to score 4K?"
     url:  /skellyrun/
     btn_class: "btn--primary"
     btn_label: "Learn more"